HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/install/kubernetes_deployment/preparation/mandatory_tasks/probes_configuration.md

 # Probes Configuration in values.yaml file

 The `liveness` and `readiness` probes such as the status thresholds and time values can be modified.
-The probe target values are not configurable anymore because they are application specific and the values must not be changed.
+The probe target values are not configurable because they are application specific and the values must not be changed.

 ```yaml
 # Liveness probe using the applications HTTP probe endpoint